John Korduner/Icon Sportswire

 Author: Anthony Vlahovic

-Last Updated: 22 October, 2025
+Last Updated: 03 November, 2025

 Quarterbacks have dominated Heisman Trophy voting for quite some time, but with his impressive season on both sides of the ball, Travis Hunter became the first non-QB to win the award since DeVonta Smith in 2020 and just the second non-QB or RB since 1997.

 While guys like Jeremiah Smith and Jeremiyah Love still have time to keep the award away from quarterbacks, guys like Fernando Mendoza, Julian Sayin, and Ty Simpson are making that quite difficult.
-Now that the season is officially through eight weeks, fans can stay up to date on all odds movement from the top sportsbooks throughout the entire campaign.
+Now that the season is officially through ten weeks, fans can stay up to date on all odds movement from the top sportsbooks throughout the entire campaign.

 Player | Opening Odds | Current Best Odds |